 – Likely almost all of your financial and business records and property are electronic, and you probably are not the custodian/physical protector of most of your property

-– You and your fellow citizens have a bunch of computers, cellphones, cars, and other objects, that already form a tracking web
+– You and your fellow citizens have a bunch of computers, cellphones, cars, and other objects, that already form a tracking web, whether or not we choose to directly centralize/maintain records of it

 – Your criminal records, academic records, employment history, marriage history, credit history, transaction history when using credit cards and/or online services, demographics like birth certificate, and such electronically are held by various arms of the state and private industry